Facts You May Not Know About Laser Engravers

 So why then can’t you simply focus the light from a standard light bulb into a laser beam?
-The problem there is that the light is of varying wavelengths, which makes it far too difficult to focus.
-Also, light that is used to create laser beams for laser engravers require a lot of energy to create.
+The problem here is that the light is of varying wavelengths, which makes it far too difficult to focus.
+Also, light that is used to create laser beams for laser engravers requires a lot of energy to create.

 Passing Electricity Through Enclosed Gas